hazer-hazer/Jacy-Dev-Book/deprecated/invert-rust.md

 `a = b` in Rust is `a = move b` but with PIR it will become `a = &b`, if `b` is another variable of non-copy type.

-Let's look at examples to grasp when variable is automatically becomes a reference and where not:
+Let's look at examples to grasp when variable is automatically becomes a reference and where not.
 ```rust
 let a = StructType {field: Vec::new()};
 let b = a;